treedledee/morty-app/README.md

 The boilerplate is from `create-react-app`.
 With a tweak to use SCSS instead of what was baked in.

+Most of the code is in `src/containers/App.jsx` and `src/components/Table.jsx`.
 I put the sorting functions in the main App file because I wanted to keep the Table component stateless.
-I feel kind of mixed about this, because I don't really think the App container needs to know about the sorting functions at all.
+I feel kind of mixed about this, because I don't think the App container needs to know about the sorting functions.

 Wanting to keep the table stateless also prevented me from tracking the descending/ascending sorting in state, which is why there are two separate